Past Theory News & Research

 - Owen Belcher, “The Riemannian Klangnetz, the Doppelklang, and Their Applications” with co-author Alan Reese (Cleveland Institute of Music), part of a session dedicated to neo-Riemannian theory;

 - Jason Hooper, “Private Correspondence, Public Influence: Heinrich Schenker in Dialogue with August Halm,” part of a special session titled "Schenker’s Traces and the History of Music Theory;"

 - Gary S. Karpinski, “A Cognitive Basis for Choosing a Solmization System,” part of a session sponsored by the SMT Pedagogy Interest Group titled "Rethinking Aural Skills Instruction through Cognitive Research."

-UMass is also well represented in the fall issue of Music Theory Spectrum:
+UMass was also well represented in the fall 2018 issue of Music Theory Spectrum: